Search

 Frequent Contributor

-Registration date: 2009-03-04
+Registration date : 2009-03-04

 Back to top Go down

-Re: What interconnect you are using ?
+What interconnect you are using ?
+Empty Re: What interconnect you are using ?

-Post by bimmerman on Tue Jul 13, 2010 8:32 am
+Post by bimmerman Tue Jul 13, 2010 3:32 am

 Well I guess when you have areas in your audio that you're not happy with, like too much hash, thin sound, bloated bass etc..., interconnects with different characteristics can help with the overall tuning to bring you a step or two closer to your goal.
 Interconects can be regarded as tone controls for audiophiles I suppose.
 As for affordably prices interconnects, super expensive interconnects to DIY electrical cord, telephone wire interconnects, CAT5 network cable interconnects, It also boils down to matching and a whole lotta other factors as well.
 Mostly, what sounds best to your own ears.